Inspire-com/candidate-homework/MLOps_Engineer.md

 1) Instantiate SageMaker Domain
 2) Create a SageMaker Notebook instance
 3) Instantiate a basic SageMaker Pipeline, your pipeline should do the following:
-   a) train a model
+   - train a model
-   b) deploy the model to the registry
+   - deploy the model to the registry
-   c) deploy your model
+   - deploy your model

 ### Finally ###